 Transcript, Certificate of Record, and Test Scores.
-Submit records (transcripts) from each high school, college, or university attended and certificates of degrees or diplomas received.
-Credentials written in a language other than English must be accompanied by a notarized or certified translation.
-List on the application the exact university degree(s) received.
-If detailed transcripts are not available, certificates must be accompanied by official statements showing the class or quality of the degrees and marks received on degree examinations as well as the maximum number of marks obtainable.
-Submit copies of credentials only if a university administrative officer, a government official, or a notary public has validated them.
+Submit official transcripts from each high school, college, or university attended and certificates of degrees or diplomas received.
+Credentials written in a language other than English will be translated by an agency selected by the University.
+If detailed transcripts are not available, certificates must be submitted.